8 Simple Rules for Writing Dialogue (+ 4 BONUS Exercises)

 Depending on your style guide, the country you’re in, and your own personal preference, there is more than one way to use punctuation in your writing.
 But if you want a few easy-to-remember rules for punctuating your dialogue the traditional way, here they are:

-Now, advice is all well and good, but the best way to learn is by doing.
-With that in mind, who’s up for some practical exercises to help you flex your dialogue-writing muscle?
+Now, rules are all well and good, but the best way to learn is by doing.
+With that in mind, who’s up for some practical exercises to build your dialogue-writing muscle?

 4 Dialogue Writing Exercises for Authors